horialex/clients-segmentation/README.md

 ## Client Segmentation Clustering ML

+We have a dataset about the invoices of a company.
+The dataset contiains data about orders, quantities customers etc. We will try to cluster the customers of this company based on their spending behaviour

 To install the project you need to install miniconda locally than you need to do the following actions:

 minicoda source: https://docs.anaconda.com/free/miniconda/miniconda-install